pmndrs/drei/README.md

 </Bounds>
 ```

-The Bounds component also acts as a context provider, use the `useBounds` hook to refresh the bounds, fit the camera, clip near/far planes or focus objects. `refresh(object?: THREE.Object3D | THREE.Box3)` will recalculate bounds, since this can be expensive only call it when you know the view has changed. `clip` sets the cameras near/far planes. `fit` zooms and centers the view.
+The Bounds component also acts as a context provider, use the `useBounds` hook to refresh the bounds, fit the camera, clip near/far planes, go to camera orientations or focus objects. `refresh(object?: THREE.Object3D | THREE.Box3)` will recalculate bounds, since this can be expensive only call it when you know the view has changed. `clip` sets the cameras near/far planes. `to` sets a position and target for the camera. `fit` zooms and centers the view.

 ```jsx
 function Foo() {